Fortune Rise Acquisition Corpo - GuruFocus.com

-Rick Iler, CFO of FRLA, stated, "Our Sponsor has requested a one-month extension to complete our initial business combination.
-Should our Board of Directors approve this request, our Sponsor will contribute additional funds to the trust fund for the benefit of the stockholders of Fortune Rise Acquisition Corporation.
+Rick Iler, CFO of FRLA, stated, "An affiliate of our Sponsor has made the required deposit for the benefit of the stockholders of Fortune Rise Acquisition Corporation which provides a one-month extension to complete our initial business combination.
 These funds provide for an additional one-month extension which gives us additional time to advance our business combination efforts.
 Once the business combination is complete, we remain committed to building the next great technology company and generating significant shareholder value."

 About Fortune Rise Acquisition Corporation